top of page

 Canine Lyme Disease (Lyme Borreliosis)

 Lyme disease is caused by bacteria called Borrelia burgdorferi and transmitted through the bite of at least four known species of ticks.
 Dogs usually get infected after being bitten by a very tiny tick commonly called the deer tick, or black-legged tick.
 Dogs are at especially high risk due to their time spent outdoors.
 Lyme disease in dogs has been reported in every state in the United States.
 However, it is more common in the northeast, upper Midwest, and parts of California.
 According to recent studies, the incidence of Lyme disease and other tick-borne diseases is increasing worldwide.
-Infection by Borrelia burgdorferi typically occurs within 24 – 48 hours of the bacteria transferring from tick to host.
-Though, it sometimes takes several weeks or months for the infection to cause clinical signs.
+Infection by Borrelia burgdorferi typically occurs within 24 – 48 hours of the bacteria transferring from the tick to the host.
+Though it sometimes takes several weeks or months for the infection to cause clinical signs.
 Lyme disease in dogs can be acute, subacute, and chronic.
-Affected dogs may first show signs of any of these three forms of the diseases, depending on the severity of the infection.
+Affected dogs may first show signs of any of these three forms of the disease, depending on the severity of the infection.

 Symptoms of sub-acute Lyme disease stage include persistent lameness, ongoing inflammatory changes in the joints, and more severe arthritis (weeks to months from an initial bite).

-Untreated Lyme disease can lead to chronic Lyme disease characterized by damage to the kidneys, nervous system, and heart.
+Untreated Lyme disease can lead to chronic Lyme disease, characterized by damage to the kidneys, nervous system, and heart.
 Lyme disease in dogs that affects the kidneys is generally fatal.
 Paralysis and seizure are signs that the nervous system is affected.

 The form of the disease that affects the heart is very rare.